60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Bio:

 Before The Kult, there was The Inmates, a Dublin beat band active in the mid-1960s.
 The lineup included Ronnie Stewart (vocals), Brendan Bonass (guitar) and Dave Pennefeather (drums).
 The Inmates themselves were a spin off of The Dakotas (Brendan Bonass, Ronnie Stewart, Robert Kemp (rhythm guitar), Miles Davenport (piano), Peter Nelson (drums)).
-Inmates bassist Peter Williams was never mentioned by name because he worked in Bank of Ireland at the time and Rock & Roll associations were frowned upon seriously enough for it to have potentially caused him problems (how times have changed!).
+Inmates bassist Peter Williams (also in the Semitones with Dave Pennefeather) was never mentioned by name because he worked in Bank of Ireland at the time and Rock & Roll associations were frowned upon seriously enough for it to have potentially caused him problems (how times have changed!).
 This bass playing mystery man referred to only as Pete may have given rise to the erroneous link to the UK band The Kult (see below).
+Pete Williams was the brother of Paul Williams (The Greenbeats) and Rodney Williams (Rootzgroop).

 A teenage Paul Brady, then a student at UCD recently arrived from Strabane, became a big fan of The Inmates after seeing them perform at an R&B Spectacular in October 1964.
 He approached them for an audition and soon joined on vocals and guitar, making The Inmates his first group.